pupil-labs/pupil-docs/src/invisible/README.md

 You can play back any recording you have made in recordings view.

-You can also playback and download in [Pupil Cloud](/cloud "Pupil Cloud documentation"), or [transfer directly](/invisible/user-guide/invisible-companion-app/#recording-transfer) to your laptop/desktop PC.
+After uploading to Pupil Cloud, you can playback recordings, enrich data, and download.
+Check out [Pupil Cloud](https://cloud.pupil-labs.com/ "Pupil Cloud") for more information. or [transfer directly](/invisible/user-guide/invisible-companion-app/#recording-transfer) to your laptop/desktop PC.